WillBedoya/Multiple-Regression-Analysis-of-Macroeconomic-Variables-and-Small-Cap-vs.-Large-Cap-Spread-Returns/README.md

 # Multiple Regression Analysis of Macroeconomic Variables and Small Cap vs. Large Cap Spread Returns
 This project explored the relationship between various macroeconomic variables and the monthly spread return between the Russell 2000 index and the S&P 500 index.
 Using multiple regression, the project identified key variables that have statistically significant (α<0.05) relationships with the spread returns.
+In the PDF attached, this work is done under all of the "Second Hypothesis" subheadings.

 ## Null Hypothesis and Alternative Hypothesis
 The null hypothesis tested in this project was as follows: